alickzhu/PLAYER/README.md

 # PLAYER
 ## Introduction
-This repository contains the code submitted to COLM for **PLAYER*: Enhancing LLM-based Multi-Agent Communication and Interaction in Murder Mystery Games.**
+This repository contains the code submitted to EMNLP for **PLAYER*: Enhancing LLM-based Multi-Agent Communication and Interaction in Murder Mystery Games.**

 ## Requirements